 Now lemming ears are quite tiny, of course, and you wouldn’t want to tag them per se to study lemming migration.
 But on a WordPress blog such as sirchmama.com, you can easily add the tag “lemming migration” to each of the posts that deal with this dramatic topic.
 Doing so will provide visitors with in-depth knowledge of why lemmings migrate to the sea (hint: it has something to do with Superman) and it provides Google (and those other search engines who’s names escape me at the moment) with the perfect reason to direct lemming enthusiasts to sirchmama.com.

-I hope you were taking notes, but if not, please feel free to leave a comment to let us know how you feel about tags, or for that matter, about lemmings.
+I hope you were taking notes, but if not, please feel free to let us know how you feel about tags, or for that matter, about lemmings.